Mike124-r/How-To-Activate-Keeper-Account/docs/index.rst

-How To Activate Keeper Account TV: A Step-by-Step Guide
+How To Activate Keeper Account: A Step-by-Step Guide
 ============================================

 .. toctree::